-Quick Pickled Vegetables – A simple delicious recipe that can be used with any veggie!
-Beets, turnips, radishes, carrots, kohlrabi, onions, cauliflower, peppers, or green beans! | www.feastingathome.com
+Quick Pickled Vegetables – A simple, delicious recipe that can be used with any veggie!
+Beets, turnips, radishes, carrots, kohlrabi, onions, cauliflower, peppers, or green beans!

-Prep your veggies.
+- Prep your veggies.
 Wash them well and slice, quarter, or cut into spears, or leave whole ( like with green beans, asparagus, okra etc)

-Bring the water, vinegar, salt and sugar to a boil in a small pot, and in the mean time pack the jars with the prepped veggies.
+- Bring the water, vinegar, salt and sugar to a boil in a small pot, and in the meantime pack the jars with the prepped veggies.

-In two quart size mason jars, divide the garlic and whole spices.
+- In two quart-size mason jars, divide the garlic and whole spices.

-Begin adding the veggies and if your are including the onion ( which I recommend), layer a few slices in with the veggies along with any fresh herbs you would like to include ( you can also layer the garlic this way too, or put it in first, your choice) leaving about an inch at the top of the jar.
+- Begin adding the veggies and if you are including the onion ( which I recommend), layer a few slices in with the veggies along with any fresh herbs you would like to include ( you can also layer the garlic this way too, or put it in first, your choice) leaving about an inch at the top of the jar.

-Using a funnel, carefully pour the hot liquid into the jars, making sure to submerge all the veggies, pressing down on them with the end of a wooden spoon.
-You may be able to add more veggies at this point, just make sure the liquid completely covers the veggies leaving at least a half inch of room between the liquid and lid.
+- Using a funnel, carefully pour the hot liquid into the jars, making sure to submerge all the veggies, pressing down on them with the end of a wooden spoon.
+You may be able to add more veggies at this point, just make sure the liquid completely covers the veggies leaving at least a half-inch of room between the liquid and lid.

 If you are planning to can your pickles for long-term storage, bring a large pot of water to a boil and sterilize 2 wide-mouth pint jars and their metal lids.

 Place the pickling liquid in saucepan over high heat and bring to a rolling boil.
 Pour the brine over the veggies filling each jar to within 1/2-inch of the top.
 Remove any air bubbles.
 Gently tap the jars against the counter a few times to remove all the air bubbles.
 Top off with more pickling liquid if necessary.
 Tighten the lids.
 Place the lids over the jars and screw on the rings until tight.
 For longer storage, place the filled jars in a boiling pot of water to can them.
-When the water comes back to a boil, boil for 5 minutes then remove the jars immediately.
+When the water comes back to a boil, boil the filled jars for 5 minutes then remove the jars immediately.
 Make sure the lids pop down.